scrapy/scrapy/docs/topics/exporters.rst

    Exports Items in CSV format to the given file-like object.
-If the :attr:`fields_to_export` attribute is set, it will be used to define the CSV columns and their order.
+If the :attr:`fields_to_export` attribute is set, it will be used to define the CSV columns, their order and their column names.
 The :attr:`export_empty_fields` attribute has no effect on this exporter.

    :param file: the file-like object to use for exporting the data.
 Its ``write`` method should
                 accept ``bytes`` (a disk file opened in binary mode, a ``io.BytesIO`` object, etc)